k-sareen/mmtk-art/README.md

 ## Known Limitations

-From the generational plans, only `StickyImmix` is currently supported for APEX builds as the others do not have support for the `ZygoteSpace`.
+From the generational plans, only `StickyImmix` is currently supported for APEX builds as the others do not have support for the `ZygoteSpace` yet.

 We've temporarily disabled loading app images at run-time since we currently do not have a way to remove image spaces inside MMTk.
 Once we have this functionality, we will enable this feature and register app images with MMTk.